ketsushiri/ginit/README.md

 # ginit
 [This utility](https://github.com/ketsushiri/contest-init) rewritten in Go for practice purpose.
 Initialize some files by template.
 Will work also on windows (maybe).
-Default ext for files -- `.cpp`.

 ## Build
 ```bash